-- We promote our prescription-only medicines only for uses that have been approved by the relevant authorities. - We promote our prescription-only medicines to HCPs.
-We also promote to the general public, but only in countries where direct-to-consumers advertising is allowed, and in compliance with the applicable laws, regulations and industry - We promote our over-the-counter and non-medicinal products to the general ... - provide our over-one-counter and non-medicinal products to the general public and to HCPs in compliance with applicable laws, regulations and industry codes. - We communicate product information which is fair, balanced, objective. complete, accurate, substantiated and up-to-date - We promote promotional materials prior to their use following the applicable Company processes - We train all employees involved in the promotion of our products, on approved uses, product-related data, applicable requirements and on the company's promotional rules.
+- We promote our prescription-only medicines only for uses that have been - We promote our prescription-only medicines to HCPs.
+We also promote to the general public, but only in countries where direct-to-consumers advertising is allowed, and in compliance with the applicable laws, regulations and industry - We promote our over-the-counter and non-medicinal products to the general public and to HCPs in compliance with applicable laws, regulations and industry codes. - We communicate product information which is fair, balanced, objective. complete, accurate, substantiated and up-to-date - We promote promotional materials prior to their use following the applicable Company processes - We train all employees involved in the promotion of our products, on approved uses, product-related data, applicable requirements and on the company's promotional rules.